 Light is an important element in spatial design, defining the space, changing visual perception and creating emotional response.

-Space definition is determined through the visual understanding of material and light – two interdependent elements that takes shape in the presence of the other.
+Space definition is determined through the visual understanding of material and light – two interdependent elements that take shape in the presence of the other.
 The close interaction of these elements in varying configurations affects the spatial design through sight, illumination and display – creating space definition through areas of highlights and contrast.

 The human eye is constantly drawn towards light, focusing on the brightest scene in view and giving meaning to the surrounding environment.
 We are fixated to focus on an area of high luminosity (foreground) against a surrounding area of low luminosity (background).
 This is what we define as contrast and hierarchy – a creation of depth in visual perception.

 The combined understanding of space definition and visual perception gives form to emotional response.
-Proper manipulation of brightness contrast can result in a dynamic space – increasing the quality of the environment through the introduction of ambiance and atmosphere; with the interpretation of elements subjected to the perception of each individuals.
+Proper manipulation of brightness contrast can result in a dynamic space – increasing the quality of the environment through the introduction of ambiance and atmosphere; with the interpretation of elements subjected to the perception of each individual.

 In a nutshell, the role of light in spatial design is the humanization of interior architecture – moving away from the basic function of illumination to sculpting the environment through an element made to be in-tune with the users’ lifestyle, relation and perceived comfort of space.

 Our consultants will be available for physical and virtual appointments from Monday – Saturday.

 Sol Luminaire is located at 395 Guillemard Road, Singapore 399791. the LAB2.1 is located at 399 Guillemard Road, Singapore 399793.